 Have a printed medical summary: It may not always be possible to go to appointments with an older friend or relative.
-Help them by typing and printing a list of medical conditions, allergies and medications, which they should bring to any dental appointments.
+Help them by typing and printing a list of medical conditions, allergies and medications.

 For more information on ageing and oral health visit: